PraveenHallur123/PraveenHallur123/README.md

 - 👋 Hi, I’m @PraveenHallur2003
 - 👀 I’m interested in coding and cyber security
-- 🌱 I’m currently learning diploma
+- 🌱 I’m currently learning Bachelor of Engineering in Computer science and business studies
 - 💞️ I’m looking to collaborate on cyber security
 - 📫 How to reach me on insta @praveen_hallur